Disturbing Behavior: Plot

-Meanwhile, Steve befriends Mr. Newberry, the school janitor who also harbors suspicions about the Blue Ribbons.
-He demonstrates a device to Steve that emits a soft, high-pitched whine intended to repel rats.
-Later, Rachel is cornered in the boiler room by Chug in an attempted rape, but Newberry’s rat-catching device goes off and sends Chug into a frenzy.
-Rachel escapes and Chug finds the device, destroying it.
-Newberry, having witnessed the incident, realizes the device acts as an irritant on Blue Ribbons.
+One day, Rachel is cornered in the school boiler room by Chug, when a device that is used to repel rats by emitting a soft, high-pitched whine goes off, sending Chug into a frenzy.
+Rachel escapes as Chug finds the device and destroys it.
+The incident is witnessed by Mr. Newberry, a janitor who has befriended Steve.

-In search of answers, Steve and Rachel venture to Bishop Flats, a nearby mental hospital.
-Their investigation confirms Gavin’s theory about the Blue Ribbons and mind control: Caldicott is implanting brain microchips on Cradle Bay teenagers with the approval of their parents, who want to reprogram their kids from juvenile delinquents into well-behaved model citizens.
-However, Caldicott could not turn off the teenagers’ hormones, resulting in momentary violent fits whenever the subjects’ sexual urges act up.
-Steve and Rachel attempt to get Lindsay so they can flee town, but they are ambushed by Caldicott and Steve’s parents, who reveal the reason the family moved to Cradle Bay was to sign Steve up for the program.
-Multiple Blue Ribbons capture Steve and Rachel, and Steve wakes up at the programming place.
-Steve is strapped into a chair and a technician prepares to reprogram him, but Steve gets hold of a scalpel and frees himself and Rachel.
+Steve and Rachel venture to a nearby mental hospital in search of answers.
+They learn Gavin was right: Caldicott is implanting brain microchips on teenagers with the approval of their parents, who want to reprogram their kids from juvenile delinquents into well-behaved model citizens.
+However, Caldicott could not turn off the kids’ hormones, resulting in violent fits whenever the subjects’ sexual urges act up.
+Steve and Rachel return home to get Lindsay but are ambushed by Caldicott and Steve's parents, who reveal their intention to sign Steve up for the program.
+Steve and Rachel are incapacitated and wake up at the programming place.
+Before he can be reprogrammed, Steve gets hold of a scalpel and injures a technician, escaping with Rachel.

-On their way out, they encounter Chug, but Rachel is able to strike him with a pipe, killing him.
-Rescued by Lindsay and U.V. in Rachel’s truck, they rush to catch an outgoing ferry but run into a roadblock where a horde of Blue Ribbons—Caldicott amongst them—is assembled.
-Newberry suddenly drives up in his car and activates the multiple rat-catching devices strapped to his vehicle, scrambling the mind control tech inside the Blue Ribbons’ heads and sending them maniacally chasing after him.
+On their way out, they encounter Chug, but Rachel strikes and kills him with a pipe.
+U.V. and Lindsay arrive in a truck and the group rushes to catch an outgoing ferry but run into a roadblock where Caldicott and the Blue Ribbons are assembled.
+Newberry drives up in his car and activates the multiple rat-catching devices strapped to his vehicle, scrambling the mind control tech inside the Blue Ribbons’ heads and sending them chasing after him.

-While U.V., Lindsay, and Rachel head for the ferry, Steve follows Newberry on a motorcycle.
-Newberry, fatally wounded by a gunshot from Caldicott and with multiple Blue Ribbons swarming him, drives his car off of a cliff, taking most of the Ribbons down with him.
-Steve encounters Caldicott and the two fight, ending with the doctor being pushed off the cliff.
-Steve rides the motorcycle to the ferry and reunites with Rachel in a kiss.
-The four teens leave Cradle Bay to begin a new life without their parents.
+While U.V., Lindsay, and Rachel head for the ferry, Newberry, fatally wounded by a gunshot from Caldicott, drives his car off a cliff and takes most of the Ribbons down with him.
+Steve and Caldicott engage in a struggle, ending with the doctor being pushed off a cliff.
+After defeating Caldicott, Steve rejoins his friends, and the four teens leave Cradle Bay to begin a new life.

-A final scene cuts to a classroom in an inner-city high school where kids are playing loud music and acting rowdily.
-A principal walks in the room to introduce a new student teacher.
-The teacher turns around to face the students and reveals his identity—a survived Gavin, still programmed with the Blue Ribbon technology.
+In a final scene, a class at an unnamed high school is acting rowdily and playing loud music when a principal walks in to introduce a new student teacher.
+The teacher reveals himself as a survived Gavin, still programmed with the Blue Ribbon technology.